baiango/C-GUI/coding_style.md

 impl Vec3f { fn new(x: f32, y: f32, z: f32) -> Vec3f { Vec3f{ x, y, z } } }
 ```
 At this point, try not to inherit the `Player` struct unless it's impossible. or do it if it's much easier to track the inherents.
 The `Player` is nested 3 level deep.

+# For C++
+### Boost is banned from this project.
+It's already really easy to write puzzling code with the STL.
+Let alone Boost, it has awfully nested deeply namespace. and the compiler don't even include Boost too!
+So you have to install it.
+The Boost functions are too generic to be fast.
+It would be run much faster if you roll your own algorithms with the STL instead.
+Or writing codes in C style on C++.
+Use C++20 STL only.